You can buy medicines from other EU or EEA countries either with a separate paper prescription or with an electronic prescription.

-A medical prescription for purchasing medication abroad is issued using the name of the active substance in the medicine.
+Prescriptions are issued using the name of the active substance of the medicine.
 The prescription can be issued using the trade name if the product in question is a biological medicine or if the use of the trade name is medically justified.
 The doctor in question must justify the use of the trade name in the prescription.
-The prescription is available in Finnish and English or in Swedish and English.

 - Medicines classified as narcotics or psychotropic medicines cannot be obtained abroad with a prescription issued in Finland.